CAUXlab/IntegrAlign/README.md

 This will write, with the specified **mesh size** (resolution of the deformation), a "_refined" alignment report(s) and rewrite the merged coordinates tables and the merged annotations files.

 You can also, if needed, validate the alignment with the mirrored cursor visualization and manually clip areas where the alignment is inadequate.
-This step of validation **requires the paths to the .qptiff files** of the scans stored locally to prevent lags.
+This step of validation **requires the paths to the .qptiff files** of the scans.

 ```bash
 python main_IntegrAlign.py finetuning --id 02005 --meshsize 6 8 --dwnscimg "output/downscaled_images.pkl" --tables "T/Cell_positions/" "DC/Cell_positions/" "TLS/Cell_positions/" --annotations "T/Annotations/" "DC/Annotations/" "TLS/Annotations/" --visualization all --scans "panel_T/SCANS/" "panel_DC/SCANS/" "panel_TLS/SCANS/"